kjh80222/seoulkit-video-studio/docs/phase-plan.md

 | 10 | Render report (records both plan_status and effective_status) | Report field completeness | Not started |
 | 11 | CLI integration | End-to-end test | Not started |

-Phase 0, Phase 1, and Phase 2 are implemented (`src/seoulkit_studio/schema/`,
+Phase 0 through Phase 2.5 are implemented (`src/seoulkit_studio/schema/`,
-`src/seoulkit_studio/preflight/`, `src/seoulkit_studio/execution/`; 44/44
+`src/seoulkit_studio/preflight/`, `src/seoulkit_studio/execution/`
-tests passing as of this update).
-Phase 2.5 onward are not started and should not be assumed to work - do not reimplement Phase 0/1/2 in a new session; extend from here.
+including `execution/clip_manifest.py`; 60/60 tests passing as of this update).
+Phase 3 onward are not started and should not be assumed to work - do not reimplement Phase 0/1/2/2.5 in a new session; extend from here.

 ## Known gaps